To model human linguistic prediction, make LLMs less superhuman: Superhuman short-term memory

-There is evidence that Transformer-based language models in fact use this property of their architecture to make predictions: with sufficient training, they become capable of assigning probabilities of near one to sequences of words that were observed earlier in the input \citep{armenietal22}.
-This suggests that these models can learn to implement a form of copying mechanism that leverages their decay-free access to the input \citep{elhageetal21, olssonetal22, biettietal23, jelassietal24}.
-Indeed, direct comparisons between humans and LLMs during the processing of texts that contained repeated passages have shown that while mainstream LLMs assigned high probabilities of near one to the repeated portion of the text, humans were not as accurate at explicitly predicting the repeated words \citep{vaidyaetal23} and did not speed up as drastically when reading the repeated portion as might be expected if they had verbatim memory of the first occurrence of the text \citep{grutekekleinetal24}.
+There is evidence that Transformer LLMs in fact utilize this property of their architecture to make predictions: With sufficient training, they can assign probabilities of near one to sequences of words that they observed earlier \citep{armeni_2022_characterizing}.
+This suggests that these models can learn to implement a form of copying mechanism that leverages their decay-free store of the input \citep{olsson_2022_in, bietti_2023_birth, jelassi_2024_repeat}.
+Indeed, direct comparisons between humans and LLMs during the processing of texts that contained repeated passages have shown that while mainstream LLMs assigned high probabilities of near one to the repeated portion of the text, humans were not able to predict the repeated words as accurately \citep{vaidya_2023_humans}, and when reading the repeated portion, they did not speed up as drastically as might be expected if they had verbatim memory of the first occurrence of the text \citep{gruteke_2024_effect}.